dylanmatthewcoito/mc9-README-generator/README.md

 - [Questions](#questions)

 ## Installation
-Run npm i to initialize inquierer then run node index.js
+Clone this repository to your local machine and follow instructions layed out under usage.

 ## Usage
-For Professional Redme generation
+To use this script, make sure you have the inquirer package installed (npm install inquirer), then run the script using node index.js.
+It will prompt you with a series of questions, and based on your answers, it will generate a professional README.md file in the same directory.

 ## License
-This project is licensed under the None license.
+This project is licensed under the MIT license.

 ## Contributing
-None
+Feel free to fork this repository for your own development.

 ## Tests
-None
+No tests at this time.

 ## Questions
 If you have any questions, please feel free to reach out: